Arthurkhan/star-gazer-analysis/updateLog.md

 This file tracks all modifications, implementations, deletions, and creations in the Star-Gazer-Analysis project.

+## 2025-05-21: Implemented Auto-Loading for Complete Review Display

+### Completed Improvements
+1. **Auto-Loading Functionality for The Little Prince Cafe**
+   - Modified `useDashboardData` hook to automatically load multiple pages for specific businesses
+   - Increased PAGE_SIZE from 1000 to 2000 to load more reviews per request
+   - Added auto-loading for up to 5 pages when specific businesses are selected
+   - Implemented special handling for The Little Prince Cafe to ensure all 1374 reviews are loaded
+   - Added autoLoadPages function to progressively load data without overwhelming the browser

+2. **Enhanced OverviewSection Component**
+   - Added "Load All Reviews" button directly in the Total Reviews card
+   - Shows loading percentage when partial data is displayed
+   - Provides clear indication of how many reviews are loaded vs total available
+   - Added loading states with spinner animation
+   - Button only appears when there are more reviews to load

+3. **Improved Component Prop Passing**
+   - Updated AllReviewsContent to pass loading props to OverviewSection
+   - Enhanced DashboardContent to forward all necessary props
+   - Modified Dashboard component to provide totalReviewCount, loadingMore, onLoadMore, and hasMoreData
+   - Ensured proper data flow from useDashboardData to UI components

+4. **Smart Loading Strategy**
+   - Auto-loads initial pages for businesses with many reviews (like The Little Prince Cafe)
+   - Provides manual "Load More" button for additional data
+   - Prevents browser crashes by limiting max reviews to 10,000
+   - Shows loading progress and completion status
+   - Maintains performance while ensuring data completeness

 ## 2025-05-21: Fixed Circular Dependencies Causing Infinite Loop

 ### Root Cause Analysis